 After more than six years of mobilisation, protest and advocacy, these villagers regained their land title.
 Today they concentrate on cultivating their land making a decent living out of it.
-However, not everyone's rights have been reinstated so far - almost 30 neigbouring families continue their struggle.
+However, not everyone's rights have been reinstated so far - almost 30 neighbouring families continue their struggle.

-Phalla's real name and village are withheld in case it should endanger them with the box below (or print it on a large piece of paper/screen in it on the wall).
+Phalla's real name and village are withheld in case it should endanger them

 WHAT ARE THE CONNECTIONS...
-Do they matter?
+DO THEY MATTER?